Wrong search query for timelog, when timezone not UTC

 We have two workers in GMT-8 whose date based queries are not working.

 Changing the time zone to GMT-5 makes the issue disappear.

 Database adapter Mysql2

 Please let me know if there are tests I can do that would help pinpoint the cause.

-#13 Updated by Marius BALTEANU about 1 year ago
+#13 Updated by Marius BALTEANU over 1 year ago

 I looked in the Redmine code and everything looks fine for me until this line: source:trunk/app/models/query.rb#L1295 which returns for the date Mon, 20 Feb 2017 23:59:59 AKST -09:00 the value 2017-02-21 08:59:59.999999.
 I used "(GMT-09:00) Alaska" for user timezone and GMT-5 on the server to reproduce the issue.

 From what I understand, the issue is fixed on Rails 5.

 #18 Updated by Jamila Khan over 1 year ago

 Thank you for relating this to the appropriate tickets.